quadproduction/quadpype/openpype/modules/README.md

 - `cli` method - add cli commands specific for the module
     - command line arguments are handled using `click` python module
     - `cli` method should expect single argument which is click group on which can be called any group specific methods (e.g. `add_command` to add another click group as children see `ExampleAddon`)
-    - it is possible to add trigger cli commands using `./openpype_console module <module_name> <command> *args`
+    - it is possible to add trigger cli commands using `./quadpype_console module <module_name> <command> *args`

-## Addon class `OpenPypeAddOn`
+## Addon class `QuadPypeAddOn`
-- inherits from `OpenPypeModule` but is enabled by default and doesn't have to implement `initialize` and `connect_with_modules` methods
+- inherits from `QuadPypeModule` but is enabled by default and doesn't have to implement `initialize` and `connect_with_modules` methods
  - that is because it is expected that addons don't need to have system settings and `enabled` value on it (but it is possible...)

 ## How to add addons/modules
-- in System settings go to `modules/addon_paths` (`Modules/OpenPype AddOn Paths`) where you have to add path to addon root folder
+- in System settings go to `modules/addon_paths` (`Modules/QuadPype AddOn Paths`) where you have to add path to addon root folder
-- for openpype example addons use `{QUADPYPE_REPOS_ROOT}/openpype/modules/example_addons`
+- for quadpype example addons use `{QUADPYPE_REPOS_ROOT}/quadpype/modules/example_addons`

 ## Addon/module settings
 - addons/modules may have defined custom settings definitions with default values
 - it is based on settings type `dynamic_schema` which has `name`
- - that item defines that it can be replaced dynamically with any schemas from module or module which won't be saved to openpype core defaults
+ - that item defines that it can be replaced dynamically with any schemas from module or module which won't be saved to quadpype core defaults
  - they can't be added to any schema hierarchy
  - item must not be in settings group (under overrides) or in dynamic item (e.g. `list` of `dict-modifiable`)
  - addons may define it's dynamic schema items